-Directora del Programa: Mary Garrity, EdD • mary.garrity@cambridgecollege.edu
+Directora del Programa: Kathleen Lynch, Ed.D. • kathleen.lynch@go.cambridgecollege.edu

-Cursos .....
-32 credits Todos los cursos se ofrecen en español ESP594 Collab & Consultation Technq (2 credits) ESP695 Laws & Regulations Pertaining to Special Education ESP689 Theories of Typical & Atypical Human Development ESP602 Teaching Numerical & Geometrical Structures for Special Education K-12 Students ESP681 Pedagogy in Reading & Spanish Language Arts for Special Education Students ESP662R Principles of Spanish Language Development Bridging Differences & Disorders ESP512 Inclusion & Classroom Behavior Management ESP607 Psycho-Educational Assessment for Teaching Exceptional Children ESP615 Assistive Technology: Modifying Curriculum for Diverse Learners ESP721R Teaching Spanish Language Arts, Math, History and Science for K-12 Special Education Students EIT 712 Using Educational Technology to Improve Teaching and Learning
+Cursos 32 créditos Todos los cursos se ofrecen en español ESP594 Collab & Consultation Technq (2 credits) ESP695 Laws & Regulations Pertaining to Special Education ESP689 Theories of Typical & Atypical Human Development ESP602 Teaching Numerical & Geometrical Structures for Special Education K-12 Students ESP681 Pedagogy in Reading & Spanish Language Arts for Special Education Students ESP662R Principles of Spanish Language Development Bridging Differences & Disorders ESP512 Inclusion & Classroom Behavior Management ESP607 Psycho-Educational Assessment for Teaching Exceptional Children ESP615 Assistive Technology: Modifying Curriculum for Diverse Learners ESP721R Teaching Spanish Language Arts, Math, History and Science for K-12 Special Education Students EIT 712 Using Educational Technology to Improve Teaching and Learning

-School Administration K-12 (Puerto Rico) • CIP code 130401
+Educational Administration (Puerto Rico)

-For certification by the DEPR: 32 credits, 5 terms full-time (aspirantes a licencia de director o facilitador escolar)

-Without certification by the DEPR: 30 credits, 4 terms full-time (aspirantes que no aspiran a licencia)
+- CIP code 130401 For certification by the DEPR: 32 credits, 5 terms full-time - Without certification by the DEPR: 30 credits, 4 terms full-time - PENDING APPROVAL by the Puerto Rico Board of Postsecondary Institutions

-Program approved by the Puerto Rico Council of Education and offered in compliance with the certification regulations of the Puerto Rico Department of Education (DEPR).

-Program Description - The School Administration Program reflects the current standards established by the Educational Leadership Constituent Council (ELCC) and Department of Education of Puerto Rico.
-The program prepares experienced leaders and PK-12 school and district director candidates who demonstrate leadership skills in teaching, management and operations, parent and community participation, and who promote a professional culture.
-The goal is to create competent, dedicated, and qualified educators, based on the principles of the Teacher Education Accreditation Council.
-The certification components are exclusively tailored for Puerto Rico.
+Program Description - The Educational Administration program reflects the current standards established by the Educational Leadership Constituent Council (ELCC), the Massachusetts Department of Elementary and Secondary Education (DESE) and the Department of Education of Puerto Rico.
+The program prepares aspiring and experienced leaders for schools, districts and other educational settings who have demonstrable skills in instructional leadership, management and operations, family and community engagement, and fostering of a professional culture.
+The ultimate goal is to create competent, caring, and qualified educators, based on the principles of the Council for the Accreditation of Education Program (CAEP).
+Certification components are aligned exclusively for licensure in the Commonwealth of Puerto Rico.

 Learning Outcomes - Graduates will be able to: (a) demonstrate a realistic understanding of the expectations and responsibilities of workplace administrators, (b) promote student learning, and (c) support professional development and personal success by cultivating a shared vision that puts the teaching and learning process at the center of education.
-They will also work effectively, safely, and efficiently by using resources to implement the curriculum, and programming, hire staff, create partnerships with families, community organizations, and other interested parties to support the school- and district-specific mission, and to encourage and maintain a culture of reflective practice, high expectations, and continuous learning for all involved.
+They will also work effectively, safely, and efficiently by using resources to implement the curriculum, and programming, hire staff, create partnerships with families, community organizations, and other interested parties to support the specific school, district, or other educational missions, and to encourage and maintain a culture of reflective practice, high expectations, and continuous learning for all involved.

-Careers - Graduates will be qualified to obtain certification as an administrator, receive management- and policy-related duties in PK-12 public school contexts.
+Careers - Graduates will be qualified to obtain certification as an administrator, receive management- and policy-related duties in PK-12 public school contexts or other educational settings.
 In general, graduates become leaders for teachers, subdirectors, and directors or seek administrative positions in organizations and agencies specializing in education.
 Similarly, graduates without certification normally seek leadership positions in private institutions and charter schools, as well as positions where they provide workforce development through training of education policy.